pkestene/euler2d_cudaFortran/README.md

 # euler2d_cudaFortran

 2nd order Godunov solver for 2d Euler equations written in CUDA Fortran

-WARNING: this code is deprecated.
-You may be interested to a new version using C++/kokkos for performance portability: https://github.com/pkestene/euler2d_kokkos
+Note: If your more interested into c++ for GPUs, have a look at version using C++/kokkos for performance portability: https://github.com/pkestene/euler2d_kokkos

 ## Short description